felipenoris/XLSX.jl/docs/src/formatting.md

 It is possible to format each cell in a range when the cell's value meets a specified condition using one of a number of built-in cell format options or using custom formatting.
 This group of formatting options represents the greatest range of conditional formatting options available in Excel and the most often used.
-All the functions of `Highlight Cell Rules` and `Top/Bottom Rules` are provided.
+All the functions of `Highlight Cells Rules` and `Top/Bottom Rules` are provided.

 ![image|320x500](./images/cell1.png) ![image|100x500](./images/blank.png) ![image|320x500](./images/cell2.png)